patrick-kidger/generalised_shapelets/README.md

 <img align="middle" src="./paper/images/new_speech_commands_heatmap.png" width="666" />
 </p>

-Interpreting why a class was chosen based on similarity to a shapelet:
+Interpreting why a class was chosen based on similarity to a shapelet, on the PenDigits dataset:
 <p align="center">
 <img align="middle" src="./paper/images/new_pendigits.png" width="666" />
 </p>